 "Then COVID hit," she said.
 Like everything else in 2020, Burning Man was cancelled.
 Her helpers could no longer assist her in the project and she had trouble sourcing materials.
 At one point she felt like giving up.

 "Then I thought, you know what 'now is a better chance than any to just keep going with it and figure it out'," she said.

 Burning Man's loss is Toronto's gain, however, and after a few setbacks, Feldman completed her magical, steampunk-inspired piece.

 The Cinderella theme recovers "elements of Charles Perrault's 1697 version" — he first introduced the scene of "the pumpkin and animal friends, being transformed by magic," she says in an artist statement.

 "The Cinderella archetype boils down to a story about finding a way to oppose unjust oppression and rise above through magic change," the statement continues.

-Also, 2020 marks the first year of a twelve year cycle of the Chinese calendar starting with the rat — the same symbol she was born under.
+Also, 2020 marks the first year of a 12-year cycle of the Chinese calendar starting with the rat — the same symbol she was born under.

 The piece has themes that resonate in 2020.

 "The retro-futuristic decor plays with the existing tension between past, present, and future; cogs being interlocked and ticking together in this great SteamPunkin machine reminds us about how the future was seen from the past and how the strength of the collective helped shaping the future," Feldman wrote.